 Texas Hold'em is the most popular poker variant in the world.
 It's played with a standard 52 card deck, and there can be between 2-10 players at a poker table.
 Of course, other poker games are popular too, but when it comes to poker tournaments and online poker sites, Texas Hold'em is an undisputed king.

 The game starts with the dealer giving every player two hole cards.
-These are dealt face down and are your personal cards that no one else should see.
+Learning how to deal in Texas Holdem is easy.
+Cards are dealt clockwise one by one face down until all players have 2 cards which are referred to as hole cards.
 Once each player receives their cards, four betting rounds start (we'll outline them below), resulting in five cards being dealt face-up on the table for every player to see.
 These are called community cards.

 The goal of the game is simple.
 You need to use your hole cards and the community cards to make the best five-card hand possible.
 If no other player can match your cards or they fold beforehand, you win the main prize which is called the 'pot'.